getpelican/pelican-plugins/pdf/Readme.rst

 PDF Generator
 -------------

-The PDF Generator plugin automatically exports reStructuredText articles and pages as PDF files as part of the site generation process.
+The PDF Generator plugin automatically exports articles and pages as PDF files as part of the site generation process.
 PDFs are saved to:
 ``output/pdf/``

 Requirements